 Already have parts and a board that can be programmed by the Arduino IDE?
 This guide will work for you too!

-If you progress through this guide in order, you'll be comfortable with the Adafruit Metro enough to work on your own projects (or at least enough to try other projects in the Adafruit Learning System)
+As you progress through this guide in order, you'll be comfortable with the Adafruit Metro enough to work on your own projects (or at least enough to try one of the thousands of projects in the Adafruit Learning System)

 The experimenters guide is an expanded version of Oomlout's awesome ARDX kit, but it's compatible the Adafruit Metro Classic and Metro M0 Express.
 There are a lot of new circuits to take advantage of the Metro Classic and/or Express, and a bunch of small projects to do on your own.